How to Become a Gaming Services Worker

 Customer-service skills.
 All gaming jobs involve a lot of interaction with customers.
 The success or failure of a casino depends on how customers view the casino, making customer service important for all gaming services occupations.

 Leadership skills.
-Gaming managers and supervisors oversee other gaming services workers and must be able to guide them in doing their jobs.
+Gaming managers and supervisors oversee other gaming services workers and must guide them in doing their jobs and developing their skills.

 Math skills.
 Because they deal with large amounts of money, many casino workers must be good at math.